Apple is raking in millions of dollars from sales of wrist straps for the Apple Watch, according to Reuters.

 The research indicated that roughly 20 percent of Apple Watch buyers purchase several wrist straps for the wearable, which retail for $49 to $449 and reportedly cost Apple as little as $2.05 to make.

-The news comes alongside reports that Apple is already working in a second-generation smartwatch.
+Reports claim that Apple is already working on a second-generation smartwatch.
 9to5 Mac reported that a number of unnamed sources had revealed details about a new Apple Watch set for release in 2016.

 According to the sources, the Apple Watch 2 will feature a video camera and a new wireless system for greater iPhone independence, and will arrive in a number of new premium-priced models.